jeroen/curl/README.md

 brew install curl
 ```

-You need to set the `PKG_CONFIG_PATH` environment variable to help R find the non-default curl, when building from source:
+You need to set the `PKG_CONFIG_PATH` environment variable to help R find the non-default curl, when building from source.
+Run this in a __clean R session__ which does not have the curl package loaded already:

 ```r
 Sys.setenv(PKG_CONFIG_PATH="/usr/local/opt/curl/lib/pkgconfig")
 install.packages("curl", type = "source")
 ```

+Afterwards confirm the version using `curl::curl_version()`.

 ## Development version